nezaboodka/reactronic/introduction.md

 reads some data and then changes it, then dependency is discarded and reaction doesn't react on its change.

-## Mechanism of transactional execution of operations and reactions
+## Transactional execution of operations and reactions

 Operations and reactions are executed in transactional way with full respect to principles of atomicity, consistency,